wepow/mongoid_taggable/README.md

 <% end %>
 ```

-You can of course use helpers or a `FormBuilder` extension to express this in a prettier way.
-If you're using SimpleForm for example, a custom input can be found in [this Gist](https://gist.github.com/1172956), usable as `f.input :tags` within `simple_form_for` blocks.
 The text field should receive a list of tags separated by comma (below in this document you will see how to change the separator).

 Your document will have a custom `tags=` setter which can accept either an ordinary Array or this separator-delineated String.